 On this page I will give my take on how to start reading Japanese novels and continue improving your reading skills.
 There are four parts to learning a language, which are reading, writing, speaking, and listening.
 As with the rest of this site, this is mostly about the reading part.

-I don’t have any formal credentials on the subject, so this is just the opinion of someone who can read most Japanese novels comfortably without a dictionary, but would prefer to have one.
-As for speaking and listening, I wouldn’t sound very smooth or natural at all, but I think I could communicate about almost anything with someone who is patient and can speak with the standard dialect.
+After years of school and then even more years of self-study, I can read most Japanese novels comfortably without a dictionary, but would prefer to have one.
+I don’t practice speaking much, so I wouldn’t sound very smooth or natural at all, but I think I could communicate about almost anything with someone who is patient and can speak with the standard dialect.
 Also, I think I could write about any topic, but it wouldn’t be mistaken for a native Japanese speaker’s writing.
-I have almost zero handwriting ability left.
+I have almost zero handwriting ability left as, like many others, I decided to de-emphasise handwriting in the wake of readily available keyboards.
 I don’t have any reason to write or speak Japanese in my life at the moment, however I try to make sure that what I learn during reading could be transferred over to those skills if needed.
 In this article, I’ll talk about how I got to this point, and what I would do differently if I were starting now.

 I think that language classes are very helpful for giving you a foundation.
 For reading, the grammar foundation is key, and I think classes are a great way to get this.
 Also, for me, classes were a lot of fun because you are with other people learning Japanese.
 If you are serious about learning to read real Japanese material though, you will most likely be studying a lot more outside of class than most of your classmates.

 I highly recommend classes for those that are in a situation where they are available.
 However, not everyone has the opportunity, so don’t let that bother you or hold you back.
 There are so many resources on the internet now, that you should be able to find both information and a learning community with a bit of effort.